bfairkun/.vim/README.md

 module load vim/8.1
 ```

-Then start vim, and `:PluginInstall` to fetch plugins.
-Note that the YouCompleteMe plugin references my personal fork of the official YouCompleteMe repo, which I reset to an old commit which is compatible with vim8.1 (as opposed to the current official YouCompleteMe which requires vim8.2 and is more difficult to install on Midway).
-Finish installation by navigating to `bundle/YouCompleteMe/` and run  `python setup.py` to finish installation of YouCompleteMe.
+Then, edit `vimrc` and comment out `Plugin 'ycm-core/YouCompleteMe'` in favor of `Plugin 'bfairkun/YouCompleteMe'`...
+The `bfairkun/YouCompleteMe` plugin references my personal fork of the official YouCompleteMe repo, which I reset to an old commit which is compatible with vim8.1 (as opposed to the current official YouCompleteMe which requires vim8.2 and a few other up-to-date dependencies which are more painful to install on Midway).
+Then, start vim, and `:PluginInstall` to fetch plugins.
+Finish installation of YouCompleteMe by navigating to `bundle/YouCompleteMe/` and run `python install.py` to finish installation of YouCompleteMe.